Back to E-commerce Dictionary

 Examples of Cross-functional Collaboration

-• 4Customer service agents report common product questions, prompting the content team to enrich product FAQs.
+• 4Customer service agents share frequent buyer questions to help the content team improve product FAQs.

 How WISEPIM Helps